Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 \subsubsection{Feature Elimination Importance}

 ~

-The elimination importance $R_i^m$ of a feature $f_i$ for a clustering algorithm $m$ is measured based on the percentage change or difference ratio ($r_i^m$) in the performance before and after removing the feature, which is conditional importance.
-A positive aspect of using the difference ratio instead of absolute difference is in the adjustment of measurements so as to be comparable across different models.
-The respective steps are defined by the following mathematical statements.
+The elimination importance $R_i^m$ of a feature $f_i$ for a clustering algorithm $m$ is measured based on the percentage change or difference ratio ($r_i^m$) in the performance before and after removing the feature, which is relative importance.
+The $R_i^m$ and $r_i^m$ are defined as:

 Herein, a SI-based metric (i.e., $bSI$) is used to estimate the clustering performance. $SI_0^m$ denotes the performance calculated as conditioned on the initial feature set $F_0$ and algorithm $m$; $c_i^m$ denotes the cluster label generated by re-modelling with the remaining feature set $F^{\backslash i}$ after removing $f_i$.

-The total change in performance after feature elimination is mainly due to two aspects, namely, the model-related performance change $\mathbb{E}(r_i^m \mid _{n \rightarrow n-1})$ and feature-related performance change $R_i^m$. $\mathbb{E}(r_i^m \mid _{n \rightarrow n-1})$ is linked to the inherent characteristics of the CVIs and clustering algorithms, which tends to have better scores with fewer features.
-Hence, an averaged $r_i^m$ is used to indicate the performance change due to randomly removing any one feature, thus the extra change is due to the feature $R_i^m$.
+The total change of performance after feature elimination is mainly due to two aspects, namely, the model-related performance change $\mathbb{E}(r_i^m \mid _{n \rightarrow n-1})$ and feature-related performance change $R_i^m$.
+Thereinto, $\mathbb{E}(r_i^m \mid _{n \rightarrow n-1})$ is linked to the inherent characteristics of the CVIs, which tend to have better scores with fewer features.
+Hence, after deducting the average change due to randomly removing any one feature, the extra value reflects the impact of the feature.
+Besides, the change ratio is used to be better comparable across different models, instead of absolute change.